CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Scenario/Hackathon/Challenge-7.md

          nvcr.io/nim/nvidia/riva-asr:1.3.0
       ```

-      > **Note**: It may take up to 30 minutes for the Docker container to be ready and start accepting requests, depending on your network speed.
+      > **Note**: It may take up to 60 minutes for the Docker container to be ready and start accepting requests.
+Please proceed with the next challenge monitor the deployment every 20 minutes

-   - Once the NVIDIA Riva ASR deployment is succeeded, Open a new terminal Connect to the VM and run the following command to check if the service is ready to handle inference requests.
+   - Once the NVIDIA Riva ASR deployment has succeeded, Open a new terminal Connect to the VM, and run the following command to check if the service is ready to handle inference requests.

      ```
      curl -X 'GET' 'http://localhost:9000/v1/health/ready'